A severed finger can mean that all or part of a finger is amputated or cut off from the hand. A finger may be completely or only partially severed.

 A medical review found that if you have a clean straight cut injury, your nerves may start to rejoin in as little as three to seven days after your surgery.
 More complicated injuries, such as tears and crush injuries, or if you have an infection, can slow healing.
 In general, it may take three to six months for your nerves to heal.

 Physical therapy exercises for your hand and fingers can help you heal.
 Rehabilitation is important for getting hand function and strength back to normal.
-Your doctor may recommend beginning physical or occupational therapy four to eight weeks after your surgery.
+Your doctor may recommend beginning physical or occupational therapy weeks after your surgery.
 Ask your doctor when it’s safe to begin exercising.

 You may need to continue physical or occupational therapy until the 24th week after your surgery or even longer.
 A physical therapist can also recommend regular home exercises.
 You may also need to wear a hand or finger splint to help the area heal.